SpecialKO/SKIF_launch_configs/README.md

   * This is used in the context menu of games as well as in the "Disable Special K" menu.
   * Note that SKIF will omit listing launch options in the "Disable Special K" menu that share the same executable as another option.

-* `Exe` holds the relative path to the executable to launch when the launch config is used.
+* `Exe` holds the relative path to the executable to start.
+  * The path is relative to the install folder of the game.

 * `Args` holds the command-line arguments to start the executable with.
-These are known as the "launch options" in the Steam client and elsewhere.
+  * These are known as the "launch options" in the Steam client and elsewhere.

-* `Dir` holds the relative working directory used when launching the executable.
+* `Dir` holds the relative working directory used for the launched executable.
 This can be empty, in which case the folder of the executable is used instead.
+  * The path is relative to the install folder of the game.

 ## Supported platforms

 All platforms in SKIF parses and can list custom launch options, though its usefulness is primarily limited to Steam, GOG, and Custom games (`lc_user.json`).
-The platform identifier (<platform-id>) is the same as the "Platform" label shown in the app:
+The platform identifier (`<platform-id>`) is the same as shown as the "Platform" label in the app.

 | Platform ID         | State of support                                                                                                           |
 | ------------------: | :------------------------------------------------------------------------------------------------------------------------- |